 NOTE: Applicants must secure cash/in-kind commitments from other sponsoring organizations which total at least 50% of the amount requested from SSHRC.
 If any commitments are from UofT units, it should be noted in the MRA form that the proposal involves a contribution from the university to direct costs.

-- MRA: approved MRA must be received by Research Services (MRA may take several days for divisional approval, please submit well in advance).
+- Approved MRA must be received by Research Services (MRA may take several days for divisional approval, please submit well in advance).
 The MRA should include a draft proposal, finalized budget amount, and copies of letters of support for UofT institutional commitments.

-- Completed application: applicant must submit completed SSHRC application via SSHRC site.
+- Applicant must submit completed SSHRC application via SSHRC site.

 Please note: Submitting your online application means you are ready for Research Services to give it institutional approval and forward your proposal to SSHRC.
 Research Services will not review the content of your application but will verify your eligibility to hold a research grant at UofT, that of any UofT co-applicants, and any institutional commitments.
 UTRS will return applications only to those who do not meet the University’s criteria to hold a research grant.
 If you have questions about the Connection Grants funding opportunity, please contact Research Services well in advance of the internal deadline.